 Banks have recovered well from disruption caused by Coronavirus and are largely operating as usual.
 The surge in property buying in the 2020 lockdown, partly prompted by an emphasis on the importance of office space at home and short term reductions in stamp duty, caused delays for buyers, as banks were overwhelmed by volumes.
 2022 is likely to provide expat mortgage applicants with greater stability and control, with better contact system in place, as expat lenders recover.

 The Bank of England’s increase in interest rates to 0.25% should not worry buyers, either, think a number of expat lenders.
-Expat mortgage broker Offshoreonline’s Guy Stephenson notes that, ”In spite of the change in UK Base Rate, generally, UK mortgages for expats both for buy to let mortgage and remortgages, remain low.
+Expat mortgage broker Offshoreonline’s Guy Stephenson notes that, ”In spite of the change in UK Base Rate, generally, buy to let mortgage and remortgages, remain low.
 The percentage increase of 0.15% has had a smaller than anticipated effect, with many lenders choosing not to increase rates at all yet.
 This has opened up attractive opportunities for remortgaging to low fixed rates too, with 5 year fixed rates at 3.34%.”

 Which? highlights that mortgage prices were already so low at the end of 2021 that the increases in interest rates should not be a daunting prospect for expat buyers.
 The slight uptick in rates is to be seen in the context of a record low UK Base Rate.
 Elsewhere, analysis are forecasting modest rises later this year, with no sign of any possible sharp increases in mortgage rates, whether for UK or overseas expat property investors.